 - Loses accuracy at long ranges

-Of all the fly rod and reel combos that we tested for under $300, the Cabela’s Prestige Outfit was the best combo for getting on the river the fastest.
+Of all the fly rod and reel combos that I tested for under $300, the Cabela’s Prestige Outfit was the best overall combo.
 Simply put, it takes the guess work out of everything that you need to get, to start fly fishing.
 There were a couple other combos that include a lot of accessories, but the quality of the rod and reel just weren’t the same as the Prestige.

-When we were catching fish with the Prestige, the reel pulls fish in quickly.
-It features a large arbor design that makes it easier to reel line in.
+The reel on the Prestige Combo is a good.
+It features a large arbor design that makes it easier to reel fish in.
 You can also tighten the drag on this combo in an instant.
 To top it off, it’s made of aluminum which is the most durable material that a reel will feature.

-In our eyes, the Cabela’s Prestige fly rod and reel outfit is the best combo to get if you want to get on the river ASAP with a high performing setup.
+In my eyes, the Cabela’s Prestige fly rod and reel outfit is the best combo you can get under $300.

 Redington Vice Combo

 The Redington Vice combo is the best combo that you can get in this price range for accuracy at long distances.
-Reaching out past 40 feet with this setup accurately, is easy.
-The rod has a lot more power than other fly rod combos for less than $300, easily.
-Check the latest price here.
+Reaching out past 50 feet with this setup accurately is easy.

 - Rod has supreme power

-- Better in windy conditions than other moderate fast action rod
+- Better in windy conditions than moderate fast action rods

 - Cast aluminum reel